Chart Color Schemes

 Charnwood's population is younger than the national pattern

 The median age in Charnwood is 35 years, matching the Australian Capital Territory's figure but slightly lower than Australia's median age of 38.
-Compared to the Australian Capital Territory, Charnwood has a higher proportion of residents aged 0-4 (7.6%) but fewer residents aged 25-34 (15.1%).
-Between the 2021 Census and the latest data, the population of residents aged 75-84 has increased from 3.7% to 5.0%, while those aged 15-24 have risen from 10.7% to 11.8%.
-Conversely, the proportion of residents aged 55-64 has decreased from 9.6% to 8.2%, and those aged 25-34 have fallen from 16.3% to 15.1%.
-By 2041, population forecasts indicate significant demographic changes in Charnwood.
-The number of residents aged 85 and above is projected to grow by 81%, adding 35 residents to reach a total of 79.
-This growth will contribute to the overall aging of the population, with residents aged 65 and older representing 69% of anticipated growth.
-Conversely, the populations of residents aged 15-24 and 65-74 are expected to decline.
+Compared to the Australian Capital Territory, Charnwood has a higher percentage of residents aged 0-4 (7.6%) but fewer residents aged 25-34 (15.1%).
+Between the 2021 Census and the present, the proportion of residents aged 75-84 has increased from 3.7% to 5.0%, while those aged 15-24 have risen from 10.7% to 11.8%.
+Conversely, the percentage of residents aged 55-64 has decreased from 9.6% to 8.2%, and the proportion aged 25-34 has fallen from 16.3% to 15.1%.
+By 2041, population forecasts indicate significant demographic shifts in Charnwood.
+The 85+ age group is projected to grow by 81%, adding 35 residents to reach a total of 79.
+This growth reflects an ongoing trend of demographic aging, with residents aged 65 and older accounting for 69% of anticipated population growth.
+Conversely, the 15-24 and 65-74 age groups are expected to experience population declines.